redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/passtlsclientcert.md

 The data is taken from the subject part with the `SN` key.

-And it is formatted as follows in the header:
+The escape serial number info in the subject part is formatted as below:

 ```text
 SN=1234567890